panoramicovphc/ansible/README.md

 The playbooks in this repository are designed to:

-- Set up the Terraform runtime environment.
 - Set up the Ansible runtime environment.
 - Install necessary dependencies for Ansible.
 - Propagate the Ansible project to remote nodes.

 ## Playbooks

-### setup_terraform_runtime.yml

-This playbook sets up the Terraform runtime environment by:

-- Installing necessary packages.
-- Downloading the latest release of Terraform from GitHub.
-- Creating backups of existing Terraform installations.
-- Unzipping and installing the new release.
-- Executing a setup script.

 ### setup_ansible_runtime.yml